TykTechnologies/tyk-cli/README.md

 tyk-cli bundle build -output bundle-latest.zip -key mykey.pem
 ```

+## Docs

+For more information about rich plugins, check the documentation [here](https://tyk.io/tyk-documentation/customise-tyk/plugins/).

 ## License

 Tyk is released under the MPL v2.0 please see the [LICENSE.md](LICENSE.md) file for a full version of the license.